Canterbury Rugby Football Union: Ranfurly Shield (1903–present)

 In 2016, Canterbury would challenge Waikato for the shield in round 7.
 The two teams were locked up at 23–23 with only 10 minutes remaining.
 However, Jordie Barrett kicked two penalties to seal a Canterbury win 29–23, gaining the Ranfurly Shield in the process.
 Canterbury would defend the shield on 7 occasions before losing to Taranaki 43–55.

 Stadium

 Canterbury's main home ground was the 36,000-capacity AMI Stadium in Christchurch, formally known as Lancaster Park.
 However, they stopped playing there after the 2010 season due to damage inflicted by the February Christchurch earthquake.

-With AMI Stadium damaged, Canterbury adopted Rugby League Park (currently known as Orangetheory Stadium) in Addington as their home ground.
+With AMI Stadium damaged, Canterbury adopted Rugby League Park (currently known as Apollo Projects Stadium) in Addington as their home ground.
 The facility was upgraded bringing it to an 18,600 capacity and its facilities to the minimum standards required for the Mitre 10 competition.

-Christchurch is hopeful a new roofed multi-use arena will be constructed by 2022 with a capacity of 25,000, providing a world class venue for sports and entertainment events including Crusaders, All Blacks and Canterbury games.
-On 5 October 2020, NZ Prime Minister Jacinda Ardern announced that a funding agreement had been signed with the Christchurch City Council.
+Christchurch is hopeful a new roofed multi-use arena will be constructed by 2022 with a capacity of 25,000, providing a world-class venue for sports and entertainment events including Crusaders, All Blacks, and Canterbury games.
+On 5 October 2020, New Zealand Prime Minister Jacinda Ardern announced that a funding agreement had been signed with the Christchurch City Council.

+On 14 July 2022, the Christchurch City Council voted to sign a $683 million contract to build Te Kaha.

+In July 2024, a sponsorship agreement was announced granting the telecommunications company One NZ naming rights to the stadium for the next 10 years.
+The stadium will be named One New Zealand Stadium.